Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UDQ84K/treasure">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G31UVE2E3/you-and-the-cultural-stage">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The Miburo celebrate their new status with the ultimate test of strength: a drinking competition.<br>While inebriated swordsmen drop like flies, Serizawa confronts Hijikata with a question that shakes Nio's<br>confidence.</p>
+<p align="center">A Cops and Robbers event is to take place at the Katsuda Festival at Hitoyoshi’s<br>school.
+The prideful President Hikage aims to win 2 years in a row.
+However, Naka<br>decides to help Yuki beat her brother for acknowledgement, but also to make a friend.</p>
 </td>
 </tr>
 </table>